Large-scale Pre-training for Grounded Video Caption Generation: Details of the GROVE model

 We train GROVE for 20 epochs using a batch size of 128.
 We use a learning rate of $5\times10^{-5}$ with warmup for the first 100 training steps and linearly decay the learning rate for the rest of training.
 We do not apply any weight decay or spatial data augmentation.
 We use $\lambda_{LM}=1\text{,}\lambda_{gIoU}=\lambda_{L1}=\lambda_{tobj}=2$.

-For VidSTG~\cite{vidstg} and ActivityNet-Entities~\cite{zhou2019grounded}, we do not use the temporal objectness head.
+\paragraph{Details of VidSTG and ActivityNet-Entities experiments.} For VidSTG~\cite{vidstg} and ActivityNet-Entities~\cite{zhou2019grounded}, we do not use the temporal objectness head.
 That is because in VidSTG the spatio-temporal tubes are continuous within the segments' boundaries, while ActivityNet-Entities provides annotations for a single frame per object and in the rest of the frames the objects might still be present but without annotation, and thus should not be modelled as absent.
-As the task in VidSTG entails predicting the spatio-temporal bounding boxes \textit{given} a short description, we provide the short descriptions as input to our GROVE model during both training and inference in a teacher-forcing setup.
+As the task in VidSTG entails predicting the spatio-temporal bounding boxes \textit{given} a short description, we provide the short descriptions as input to our GROVE model during both training and inference in a teacher-forcing setup. \chg{For evaluating GROVE on VidSTG \textit{without} observing any VidSTG data during training (GROVE with FT: \xmark, Table~\ref{tab:vidstg_interrogative}), we pre-train GROVE on HowToGround1M.
+Each HowToGround1M caption is rewritten--by prompting Llama-3--into both of VidSTG's sentence styles, declarative and interrogative.
+Every transformed sentence is then paired with a single bounding box per frame, chosen as the box of the first subject or object it mentions.
+This supervision reshapes HowToGround1M's annotation distribution to mirror VidSTG's, allowing GROVE to achieve strong performance without relying on any VidSTG training data.}